Tag: meriden

 Manager Connie Mack

-Mack would return to Hartford with his Athletics for an exhibition game against the Senators.
+In 1925, Mack would finally return to Hartford with his Athletics for an exhibition game against the Washington Senators.
 Gilmore was living in Hartford and his health was failing, so Mack arranged the game to raise money for his old teammate.
 When Gilmore died in 1929, Mack sent $500 to his widow.

 Connie Mack visits Clarkin Stadium, Hartford, 1925.